 In the second year the student is generally assigned to teach select music technology courses.

 Proficient with Digital Audio Workstations and Music Notation software.

 Strong interest in musical signal processing and studio techniques.

 Experience in studio maintenance is desirable.

-Experience in Supercollider and/or Max/MSP/Jitter is desirable, but not necessary.
+Experience in Supercollider, Cycling 74’s Max, or other creative programming applications is desirable, but not necessary.